Evertt/Slade/README.md

 # Slade
-A PHP templating engine inspired by Slim
+A PHP templating engine inspired by Slim and Blade

 ## Install